 GroundWork LS88 Mucker Stable Yard Waterproof Winter Snow Zip - men's

-Waterproof foot region, faux fur lined
+budget choice, Waterproof foot region, faux fur lined

 Waterproof membrane lined, leather upper, part fleece lined.